 Your throat's scratchy and you're starting to cough.
-You're pretty sure you have a fever and your body's starting to ache.
+You're pretty sure you have a fever and your body is starting to ache.
 Is it a cold or could it be the onset of the dreaded flu?

 Who should get the flu vaccine?

 Almost everyone 6 months and older should get the flu vaccine, recommends the CDC.
 It's available as a flu shot and a nasal flu spray.
-For the 2018 to 2019 season, there's no recommendation for the shot over the spray for most people.
+For the 2019 to 2020 season, there's no recommendation for the shot over the spray for most people.
 The flu mist is approved for people who are age 2 through 49 and who aren't pregnant.
 People with certain medical conditions, such as a weakened immune system, should not opt for the spray.
 There is a high-dose vaccine available for those age 65 and older.

 Can you get the flu vaccine if you are allergic to eggs?

 Most flu vaccines are made from viruses grown in fertilized chicken eggs.
 This is why you may be asked if you have an egg allergy before getting a flu shot.
 And that's why, in the past, people with egg allergies have been cautioned to avoid the flu shot.